 “I accidentally left a pen in my pants pocket while doing laundry and it stained two shirts.
 Can you help me?”

 Lisa Kanarek is a freelance writer, the proud mother of two college-aged sons, and the author of five books about working from home.
-She writes the work-from-home blog Working Naked.
+She writes the blog Forgot to Tell You.
 Follow along on Facebook, Twitter and Pinterest.